vmware/differential-datalog/CONTRIBUTING.md

 > ./test.sh all

+Running all tests takes a long time.
 To get a list of all the tests you can just invoke `./test.sh` without any arguments.
 It will print a list of test names.
+For a faster testing process we recommend:

+> ./test.sh simple

+Please note that our continuous integration pipeline uses some private runners to run some costly tests, and thus passing all tests in the repository may not be enough to validate a PR.